biozic/quantities/README.md

 [![Build Status](https://travis-ci.org/biozic/quantities.svg?branch=master)](https://travis-ci.org/biozic/quantities)

-The purpose of this small library is to perform automatic compile-time or runtime dimensional checking when dealing with quantities and units.
+The purpose of this small library is to perform automatic compile-time or run-time dimensional checking when dealing with quantities and units.

 There is no actual distinction between units and quantities, so there are no distinct quantity and unit types.
 All operations are actually done on